Outlast 2: Release

 The game was made available digitally on April 25, 2017, for Microsoft Windows, PlayStation 4, and Xbox One.
 Alongside the digital launch, Outlast Trinity, a physical collection of the Outlast series was also released.
-The game was originally slated for Fall 2016 release as stated on the teaser trailer, however, on August 1, the company announced that the game's release would be postponed until Q1 2017.
+The game was originally scheduled for release in autumn 2016, as stated on the teaser trailer; however, on August 1, the company announced that the game's release would be postponed until the first quarter of 2017.

-About a month prior to release, the Australian Classification Board refused to grant Outlast 2 an "R18+" rating, the most extreme it can grant video games, citing that the game depicts "sexual violence"; without a rating, the game cannot be sold in Australian stores.
-Ultimately, after a few days, the board reversed its decision without any modifications to the game and rated the game as "R18+", eventually permitting it to be sold.
+About a month prior to release, the Australian Classification Board refused to grant Outlast 2 an "R18+" rating, the most extreme it can grant video games, citing that the game depicts "sexual violence"; without a rating, a video game cannot be sold in Australian stores.
+Ultimately, after a few days, the board reversed its decision without any modifications to the game and rated the game "R18+", eventually permitting it to be sold.

-In July 2016, Red Barrels announced The Murkoff Account, a six issue online comic book series that follows Murkoff Insurance Litigation agents Paul Marion and Pauline Glick, better known as the Pauls, whose job is to make sure that Murkoff is not paying more than it needs to in order to protect the company's interests.
-Their story bridges the gap between Outlast all the way to Outlast 2.
+In July 2016, Red Barrels announced The Murkoff Account, a six-issue online comic book series that follows the Murkoff Insurance Litigation agents Paul Marion and Pauline Glick, known as the Pauls, whose job is to make sure that Murkoff is not paying more than it needs to in order to protect the company's interests.
+Their story bridges the gap between Outlast and Outlast 2.

 In December 2017, Red Barrels announced that Outlast 2, along with Outlast and its downloadable content, Outlast: Whistleblower, would be coming to the Nintendo Switch in early 2018.

 Due to feedback from players and critics alike, Red Barrels released an update in March 2018 with a new difficulty mode called "Story Mode."
 The difficulty mode decreases the number of enemies as well as their speed, damage and perception.
 Players can still die in the game, but "Story Mode" allows them to have more time to explore the environments and be immersed in the story.
 The update additionally reinstated some content that was initially removed to get an M rating as opposed to an "Adults Only" rating.